Print[ED] is a national accreditation program for high schools (secondary) and junior colleges (post-secondary).

-PrintED has identified six standards that encompass the elements of a solid training program.
-In order for a program to become accredited, it must meet these standards in at least two areas of accreditation, one of which must be Introduction to Graphic Communications.
+Print[ED] has identified six standards that encompass the elements of a solid training program.
+In order for a program to become accredited, it must meet these standards in at least two skill areas.

 - Introduction to Graphic Communications

-- Advertising & Design
+- Graphic Design

-- Digital File Preparation
+- Digital File Preparation and Output

 - Digital Production Printing

 - Screen Printing

-Although PrintED does not provide its own curriculum, there are curriculums available that are aligned with the PrintED competencies.
+Although Print[ED] does not provide its own curriculum, there are curriculums available that are aligned with the Print[ED] competencies.